RunestoneInteractive/thinkcspy/_sources/MoreAboutIteration/SentinelValuesAndValidation.rst

 Sentinel Values
 ~~~~~~~~~~~~~~~~~~~

-Indefinite loops are much more common in the real world than definite loops.
+The indefinite loops provided by the ``while`` statement are common in the real world.

 * If you are selling tickets to an event, you don't know in advance how
   many tickets you will sell.
 You keep selling tickets as long as people come